1.6. Conflict View

 A third perspective of how we define crime or create laws is referred to as the conflict view, commonly associated with Karl Marx in the 1800s.
 The conflict view sees society as a collection of diverse groups that can include owners, workers, wealthy, poor, students, professionals, younger older, and more.
 This view recognizes that the creation of laws is unequal and may not have consensus like in the example discussed previously.
 [1]

-Further, the conflict view takes a very Marxian perspective and suggests that these groups are often in constant conflict with one another.
-Unlike the consensus perspective, the conflict view would suggest that the crime definitions are controlled by those with wealth, power, and social position in society.
+Further, the conflict view takes a very Marxist perspective and suggests that these groups are often in constant conflict with one another.
+Unlike the consensus perspective, the conflict view would suggest that crime definitions are controlled by those with wealth, power, and social position in society.
 Essentially, laws are made by a select group in society, and the laws protect the ‘haves.’
 Criminality shapes the values of the ruling class and is not of ‘moral consensus’.
 [2] There are many examples we use in the criminal justice field that demonstrate the conflict view in action.

 Edwin Sutherland: White Collar Crime